inna1305/kameleoon-frontend-interview-task/README.md

 ### Functionality requirements

-The app is a dashboard page which used to display a list of created A/B tests ([Figma](https://www.figma.com/file/PFdFpIajQbuGibIbEYnE3l/Interview-task-for-frontend-developers)).
+The app is a dashboard page which used to display a list of created A/B tests

-- The table is filled with the data that is requested from the JSON file using the API in [this repository](https://development.kameleoon.net/oivanov/frontend-interview-task-api).
+- The table is filled with the data that is requested from the JSON file using the API.
 You need to clone the project to your local machine and run it.
 - When a user hovers over a table row it should be highlighted as shown in the mockup.
 - Sites in the corresponding column must be displayed without the **`http`** or **`https`** protocols and **`www`** prefix.
 - A user should be able to filter by item name.
 If the item exists we hide other records and show only items that were found in the list.
-If no records are found there should be a message with the corresponding text and a reset button (see [Figma](https://www.figma.com/file/PFdFpIajQbuGibIbEYnE3l/Interview-task-for-frontend-developers)).
+If no records are found there should be a message with the corresponding text and a reset button (see [Figma].
 - A user should be able to sort (**`ASC`**, **`DESC`**) by clicking on the titles of the columns:
   - **`name`**, **`type`** and **`site`** should be sorted in alphabetical order
   - **`status`** should be sorted in: